Welcome to Science at St. Paul's CPS

 PLANNING, COVERAGE AND MONITORING PROGRESS

-We currently use the "Primary Science Curriculum Progression" document, provided by PSTT to help with planning and monitoring coverage.
-It helps to ensure continuity: that skills and knowledge are built upon year by year.
+We use the "Primary Science Curriculum Progression" document, provided by PSTT to help with planning and monitoring coverage.
+It helps to ensure continuity so that skills and knowledge are built upon year by year.
 This document has also helped to identify where topics have been covered during one of the COVID lockdowns and therefore might need revisiting by the next teacher.

 Science at St Paul's aims to provide the children with the opportunity to explore and understand the world around us through the specific disciplines of biology, chemistry and physics - fulfilling the Primary National Curriculum 2014.